ingridstevens/ingridstevens/README.md

 ## About Me

-I'm passionate about collaborating on projects that harness the power of Large Language Models (LLMs) to create innovative solutions that democratize access to information.
-I thrive in industries where information is often expensive or complex, aiming to make it clear, accessible, and understandable for everyone.
+My goal in learning about and working with LLMs is to create tools that facilitate easier, more affordable, faster, and more accurate access to knowledge.
+By empowering individuals with tools to navigate through the complexities of information, especially in areas where it is traditionally expensive or convoluted, I aim to make information clear, accessible, and understandable for all.

 Feel free to reach out! 😁

 - **LinkedIn:** [Send me a message on LinkedIn](http://linkedin.com/in/ingridwstevens/)
 - **Medium:** [Read my latest stories about LLMs on Medium](https://medium.com/@ingridwickstevens)